md-siam/photo_gallery/README.md

 Packages from [pub.dev](https://pub.dev/):

 ```
   # For API calls & image downloading
     dio: ^4.0.6
   # For state management
     provider: ^6.0.3
   # For finding commonly used filesystem locations
     path_provider: ^2.0.10
   # For implementing the blurhash from the API
     flutter_blurhash: ^0.7.0
+  # For animated text
+    animated_text_kit: ^4.2.2
   # For various grid layouts
     flutter_staggered_grid_view: ^0.6.1
+  # For saving images and videos in gallery
+    gallery_saver: ^2.3.2
+  # For sharing contents from Flutter app
+    share_plus: ^4.0.6
 ```

 ## App Demo